TomConlin/Semantic_Exchange_Format/README.md

-This simple pattern is useful as a building block in a more complex model when we allow a leaf (_value_) of one building block the become the root (`en`) of another buliding block.
+This simple pattern is useful as a building block in a more complex model when we allow a leaf (_value_) of one building block the become the root (`envelope`) of another buliding block.

 With the deck of flash cards analogy;
 The answer on one of the first deck's card would be to switch to a different deck.

 The only strict rule is: a 'deck' may only appear exactly once on any branch of the tree.
 I suspect a more sensible rule is the generalization: a deck should only exist once in a tree.

 note: the generic terms `envelope` and `item` here are just stand in's for the more loaded terms
 [collection, container, list, array, series ,sequence, set, bag, ... ]
 and
 [class, record, map, dictionary, associative array, ... ]
 which through their use in practice may unintentionaly imply either more or less than I intend at the moment.

+What is important is an outer construct loosly associating inner constructs containing tight associations.

+A tree of four levles is relativly short, computationaly not too expensive and they look nice, they are shrubs.

-## Discussion of Graph meaning
+## On Graph Meaning

-As each internal node needs to be uniquely identified (within the tree), a node could be given a pseudo random identifier/label based on the path to its root but there is also the opportunity for every internal node to coresppond with a predefined pattern.
+As each internal node needs to be unique within the tree, a node could be given a pseudo random identifier/label based on the path to its root but there is also the opportunity for

+ - all non-leaf nodes
+ - some leaf nodes
+ - all edges

+to have estabilished definitions.

 If these predefined patterns are drawn from well estabilished libraries of patterns then graph fragments from unrelated sources may